What is this?

 - Which distribution of Debian the package should be built in.
 By default, this is automatically detected from the branch name.

-- When true, the corresponding backports repository will be enabled in /etc/apt/sources.list.
+- The corresponding backports repositories will be enabled in /etc/apt/sources.list.
 If TRAVIS_DEBIAN_DISTRIBUTION is not set, the value is automatically detected.
+Multiple repositories can be specified delimited by spaces, eg. "stretch-backports stretch-backports-sloppy".

 - When true, the corresponding repository for security updates will be enabled in /etc/apt/sources.list.
 If not set, updates are automatically enabled for the distributions that have security support.